JupiterLikeThePlanet/little-lims/README.md

 3.)
 There is a fixture file located at `spec/fixtures/cannabinoid.csv` that stores some test result data for a handful of cannabinoids.
 Create a service which parses files with this format and creates test result data for a `SampleTestReport` for a sample with the name provided in the file.
 The values should be stored in percentages.
 Add a migration file and for any new table(s) you created to store this data.
 Be sure to add at least some basic specs which cover your new code.

 4.)
-Create a git bundle with your changes and send it to `anna@csalabs.com` along with a brief explanation of your solution. **Do not push your solution to GitHub.**
+Create a git bundle with your changes and email it to `anna@csalabs.com` along with a brief explanation of your solution.
+Be sure to include 'little-lims' in the email subject. **Do not push your solution to GitHub.**